 Historian Antony Griffiths contends that the great prints of the world are not reproduced drawings, but works of art deliberately created through the medium of printing…the end of a creative process closer to painting than a drawing.
 Although Murray Tinkelman puts pen to paper instead of knife to wood or burin to plate, his process mimics the work of the illustrative artists who preceded him.
 With originality and craftsmanship he creates not for the wall or the wealthy client, but for the printed page and the mass audience.
 His accomplishment is that page, produced in multiples, and reproduced as its own inspired, creative statement.

-Antony Griffiths, Prints and Printmaking: An Introduction to the History and Techniques, (Berkeley: University of California Press, 1996), 10.
+Antony Griffiths, Prints and Printmaking: An Introduction to the History and Techniques (Berkeley, CA: University of California Press, 1996), 10.

 Murray Tinkelman by Vincent Di Fate

-I’ll admit that my long friendship with Murray Tinkelman will make my praiseful words seem suspect, but his is a life well lived, and one need only spend a moment in search to see that it is full of extraordinary triumphs: an Illustrators Hall of Fame induction, the Distinguished Educator in the Arts Award, an Artist of the Year Award from the Graphic Artists Guild, numerous gold and silver metals from the Society of Illustrators, the New York Art Directors Club, and the Society of Publication Designers, a Sports Artist of the Year Award, an honorary doctorate here and there along the way, one-man shows at prestigious venues, including the National Baseball Hall of Fame at Cooperstown, New York; and now, a solo show at the Norman Rockwell Museum.
+I’ll admit that my long friendship with Murray Tinkelman will make my praiseful words seem suspect, but his is a life well lived, and one need only spend a moment in search to see that it is full of extraordinary triumphs: an Illustrators Hall of Fame induction; the Distinguished Educator in the Arts Award; an Artist of the Year Award from the Graphic Artists Guild; numerous gold and silver metals from the Society of Illustrators, the New York Art Director's Club, and the Society of Publication Designers; a Sports Artist of the Year Award; an honorary doctorate here and there along the way; one-man shows at prestigious venues, including the National Baseball Hall of Fame at Cooperstown, New York; and a solo show at the Norman Rockwell Museum.
 None of these accolades can show with as much power what the simple act of looking at his work will do to reveal the unique genius and creativity that resides there—and no awards can tell of the many lives he’s touched, and profoundly changed, through his teachings and his art.

 Murray Tinkelman by Dennis Nolan